Precious Metals

 Then you could roll over assets from your 401(k) account into a Traditional rollover IRA.
 Or you could roll over some of those assets into a Roth rollover IRA by performing a Roth conversion and paying taxes on that rollover.

-And finally you could open a Traditional self-directed IRA to give yourself greater exposure to alternative investments.
-Once you understand the different types of IRAs, how they work, and their relative advantages, you can tailor your investment vehicles to suit your needs.
+And finally you could open a Traditional self-directed IRA to give yourself greater exposure to alternative assets Once you understand the different types of IRAs, how they work, and their relative advantages, you can tailor your assets to suit your needs.

 Types of Self-Directed IRAs

 That’s because most IRA custodians don’t offer self-directed IRAs.
-To open a self-directed IRA so that you can invest in alternative assets like gold, you’ll need to find a custodian that specializes in offering self-directed IRAs and administering self-directed IRA assets.
+To open a self-directed IRA so that you can hold alternative assets like gold, you’ll need to find a custodian that specializes in offering self-directed IRAs and administering self-directed IRA assets.

 Goldco works with established gold IRA custodians to administer our customers’ gold IRA assets, so that our customers don’t have to spend countless hours looking for a gold IRA custodian.
 And once you’ve selected a gold IRA custodian, you can start thinking about what kind of self-directed gold IRA you want.